Career Definition for Economics Teachers

 The requirements for teaching economics in high school differ from those at the collegiate level.
 Teaching high school courses requires a Bachelor of Science in Economics and state teaching certification.
 A teaching certificate can be obtained by completing a college or university's teacher education program alongside the coursework for your major.
 This program may include courses in educational technologies, developmental and cognitive psychologies or a methods course for teaching economics.
 If you want to teach at a 2-year or 4-year college, a Master of Science in Economics is the minimum requirement, and most universities require a Ph.D.
 However, some career schools employ teachers with a B.S. and experience in related career fields.

 Economics teachers need a thorough knowledge of their subject area.
 Good social and analytical skills are also required since they must communicate information to students in the most effective manner and respond to student inquiries and problems in a timely and appropriate way.
 Economics teachers must also work with administration and other faculty to meet the curriculum requirements of their school.

 Career and Economic Outlook

-For high school teachers, the U.S. Bureau of Labor Statistics (BLS) projects slower than average job growth of 6% between 2014 and 2024; urban areas and faster-growing regions like the West and South are the most promising.
-Jobs for postsecondary teachers in general are expected to grow faster than average, increasing by 19% from 2012-2022.
+For high school teachers, the U.S. Bureau of Labor Statistics (BLS) projects an average job growth of 6% between 2014 and 2024; urban areas and faster-growing regions like the West and South are the most promising.
+Jobs for postsecondary teachers in general are expected to grow faster than average, increasing by 13% from 2014-2024.
 This is largely due to increasing enrollment, especially in career-related fields like business.
-As of May 2012, postsecondary economics teachers earn a median annual income of $87,950; secondary school teachers in general earn $55,050 per year.
+As of May 2015, postsecondary economics teachers earn a median annual income of $94,000; secondary school teachers in general earn $52,700 per year.

 Alternate Career Options

 Career and Technical Education Teacher

-Usually having a bachelor's degree and work experience in their chosen fields, these educators teach various vocational and technical areas, like culinary arts, healthcare and auto repair, to help students prepare for the job market.
-Average job growth of 9% was forecast by the BLS for the 2012-2022 decade, and a median annual salary of $51,910 was reported in 2012.
+Usually having a bachelor's degree and work experience in their chosen fields, these educators teach various vocational and technical areas like culinary arts, healthcare, and auto repair to help students prepare for the job market.
+Slower-than-average job growth of 4% was forecasted by the BLS for the 2014-2024 decade, and a median annual salary of $52,800 was reported in 2015.